nrwl/nx/docs/angular/api-angular/generators/downgrade-module.md

 Type: `boolean`

-Do not add @angular/upgrade to package.json (e.g., --skipPackageJson)
+Do not add @angular/upgrade to package.json (e.g., --skipPackageJson).